 You can pick different colored waxes depending on how you want the final piece to look.
 We went with Country Chic Paint’s Natural Wax so we wouldn’t change the color of the piece.
 Because we both just love the Vanilla Frosting color so much!

 Take a wax brush and swirl it in the wax container, then apply it to your piece in small circular motions.

 Buff the piece with a clean, lint-free cloth, getting rid of any excess wax.

 We used these bronze beauties.

 I love how it looks!
 It really brightens up the foyer.

 What do you think of the table makeover?
 Are you hooked on clay paint yet?
-I have another paint project planned with Vanilla Frosting later this fall, stay tuned!
+I have a bookshelf makeover with Vanilla Frosting planned, so stay tuned!